Legacy Circle

 John and Beverly Anderson’s generosity of spirit is unrivaled.
 Helping provide the community with access to excellent healthcare has long been at the top of John and Bev’s list of community involvement.
 John served on the Health Care Foundation Board for 12 years from 2006 to 2018.
 He co-chaired the “Commitment for Caring” Capital Campaign with Keith Mossman renovating Virginia Gay and upgrading much of the equipment and has provided leadership in numerous other campaigns.

-John and Beverly have made a life-time of being the utmost benefactors for Virginia Gay Hospital.
+John and Beverly have made a lifetime of being the utmost benefactors for Virginia Gay Hospital.
 Their positive impact is seen throughout our community whether it be the hospital, schools, land development, parks, arts, athletics and so much more.

 It is hard to put into words the immeasurable difference John and Beverly Anderson have made in the lives of our community and our hospital.
 Their overwhelming selfless gifts of service and investment have increased our overall quality of life.